-A In the interest of health and hygiene our school dog will be toileted when taken out for short walks around the grounds in the front of the school where children won't be playing.
+A In the interest of health and hygiene our school dog will be toileted when taken out for short walks around the grounds.

 Q What if my child is scared of dogs?
 Will they be forced to be in the same room as the dog?